Contact

 In district heating, energy technology and energy source updates and moving to more energy efficient buildings can reduce emissions significantly.
 Companies can also change from district heating to geothermal heat.
 Additionally, means include curbing room temperatures with centralised control and improving the recovery of waste water while saving hot water with water-efficient taps and showers.

 The hospitality industry can decrease its emissions by producing its own energy with solar and wind power.
-In addition, energy efficiency improvements can be made in lighting as well as kitchen, washing and refrigeration equipment.
-Moreover, by replacing fossil fuels in local heating with heat pump solutions is considered to be a moderate contributor towards the low-carbon future of hospitality.
+In addition, energy efficiency improvements can be made in lighting, as well as in kitchen, washing, and refrigeration equipment.
+Moreover, replacing fossil fuels in local heating with heat pump solutions is considered a moderate contributor towards the low-carbon future of hospitality.
+The industry can also focus on reducing food waste and packaging waste, making food preparation methods and storage more climate-friendly, and taking emissions into account when sourcing raw materials.

 Needs and requirements

-The Finnish hospitality industry roadmap recognizes that strengthening the industry resilience and preparing to adapt to plausible future changes is crucial for long-term success.
+The low-carbon roadmap recognizes that strengthening the industry resilience and preparing to adapt to plausible future changes is crucial for long-term success.
+The COVID-19 pandemic changed the structure of the industry and impacted the financial situation of companies.
+The hospitality industry started to grow after the end of the pandemic, but it is currently difficult to assess developments.

 Future and positive impacts